YggdrasiI/rss2html/README.md

 ### (Secure) way to trigger a command over SSH
 This sections shows how you can trigger a command on an other host by invoking a script over SSH.
-This needes the generation of a new SSH Key and a binding of the script with this key.
+This needs the generation of a new SSH Key and a binding of the script with this key.
 The allowed commands are defined in *scripts/rss2html.sh* on the remote machine.

-**Hint:** Step 1-3 can be completed by *scripts/install_ssh.sh*
+**Hint:** Step 1-3 can be executed by *scripts/install_ssh.sh*

 1. Create new key for rss2html: `ssh-keygen -f ~/.ssh/rss2html -P ""`